 Lest you forget how deep homophobia runs. – Keith Theriot

 It’s funny in a way that I thought this film was older than it actually is.
-I was surprised while watching it to hear the characters talk about events which take place in 1990, and even more surprised when I checked at IMDB.com and found that the film was originally released in 1994.
-This was the first film released commercially by a major studio which dealt head-on with the subject of AIDS.
-It was groundbreaking in its time, and is still quite a good film.
+I was surprised while watching it to hear the characters talk about events that take place in 1990, and even more surprised when I checked IMDB.com and found that the film was originally released in 1994.
+This was the first film released commercially by a major studio that dealt head-on with the subject of AIDS.
+It was groundbreaking in its time and is still quite a good film.

 Andrew Beckett (Tom Hanks) and Joseph Miller (Denzel Washington) are adversarial lawyers in the city of Philadelphia.
 Miller represents residents of a neighborhood where Beckett’s client is building a skyscraper.
 Miller is also known as the “TV Guy”, a lawyer who seemingly thinks any and every case has merit to it if it means a buck for him.